EoRA: Fine-tuning-free Compensation for Compressed LLM with Eigenspace Low-Rank Approximation: Related Works

-\textbf{Low-Rank Decomposition:} Low-rank decomposition methods \citep{yuan2023asvd, sakr2024espace, wang2024svdllm, hsu2022fwsvd} compress models by replacing weights with low-rank matrices, reducing both latency and size without special kernel support.
+\paragraph{Low-Rank Decomposition:} Low-rank decomposition methods \citep{yuan2023asvd, sakr2024espace, wang2024svdllm, hsu2022fwsvd, mozaffari2024slim, zhang2024oats, zhang2024lqer, zhang2024qera, saha2024compressing} compress models by replacing weights with low-rank matrices, reducing both latency and size without special kernel support.
 However, they are less widely adopted due to weaker accuracy-compression trade-offs.
-SVD-LLM \citep{wang2024svdllm} is conceptually close to our work which also tries to align the SVD compression error with the layer-wise compression loss—it relies on the matrix product of the activation being positive-definite, a condition often unmet in practice.
+While FWSVD~\citep{hsu2022fwsvd} is designed primarily as a compression method based on low-rank decomposition of model weights, \methodabbr~instead leverages low-rank modules specifically to compensate for compression errors.
+Unlike FWSVD, \methodabbr~provides a theoretical guarantee of minimizing layer-wise compression loss, as demonstrated in our derivation in Section~\ref{sec:method}.
+Using gradient-based information, as required by FWSVD, can be prohibitively expensive for LLMs, as noted in ASVD~\citep{yuan2023asvd}.
+SVD-LLM \citep{wang2024svdllm} is conceptually close to our work, which also tries to align the SVD compression error with the layer-wise compression loss.
+It relies on the matrix product of the activation being positive-definite, a condition often unmet in practice.
 Enforcing this condition typically requires additional modifications, which introduce noise into the approximation.
 In contrast, \methodabbr~employs eigendecomposition, which only requires the matrix product of the activation to be symmetric—a property that naturally holds—avoiding such issues.
 Furthermore, although \methodabbr~also utilizes SVD-based low-rank decomposition, its core objective is fundamentally different.
 Whereas prior methods aim to replace pre-trained weight matrices with low-rank approximations to reduce model size and inference cost, \methodabbr~focuses on approximating the compression error itself.
 This allows for improved accuracy recovery in compressed LLMs and provides greater flexibility in balancing accuracy and computational overhead by overcoming the constraints of fixed compression formats.
+Please refer to Section~\ref{sec:recent_comparison} in Appendix for more detailed comparison.